-This Tamale Casserole is a quick, simple and delicious dinner you can have on the table in about 45 minutes!
-Perfect for the busy holiday season or every other busy night of your life!
+This Tamale Pie Casserole is a quick, simple and delicious dinner you can have on the table in about 45 minutes!
+Line up the toppings to make everyone’s tastebuds happy!Jump to Recipe

 You can prepare a fabulous meal using a combination of pantry staples, fresh produce and fresh meat in about 45 minutes.

 This Tamale Pie doesn’t involve a whole lot of work – the most you’ll be doing is browning the ground beef.
 From there you simmer the beef with the taco seasoning, RO*TEL and corn.
 Make a simple crust with cornmeal, press it into a greased pie dish, top with the meat mixture and bake.
 That’s it.

 Click here for another one of my quick meals – Kielbasa Chili

 RO*TEL is one of my favorite canned ingredients – it gives this dish so much of it’s flavor and zest.

 I offer a variety of simple toppings with this tamale pie to keep everyone’s tastebuds happy.
 Snipped cilantro, green onions, avocado slices, hot sauce, sour cream – top it up with whatever your family likes.
 I also served this Tamale Pie with a side of refried beans topped with melted cheese and chipotle hot sauce.

 Cheers to a flavorful and exciting home cooked meal that doesn’t take hours of fussing.
 Cheers to sitting down with the family and eating a meal together.
 It’s important to make time for those that matter most!

 Thanks for stopping by!